 A Clamor for Expulsion

 In the aftermath of Pearl Harbor, as a clamor for their expulsion rose, residents of Japanese American (Nikkei) communities on the West Coast had reason to be uneasy about their security.
-Japantown residents from Seattle to San Diego clung to the hope that only the immigrant elders might be interned and their U.S.-born descendants spared.
-However, pressure mounted over the next three months for a mass exclusion of all residents of Japanese ancestry living in the coastal states of Washington, Oregon, and California, regardless of citizenship.
+Pressure mounted over the ensuing three months for a mass exclusion of all residents of Japanese ancestry living in the coastal states of Washington, Oregon, and California, regardless of citizenship.

 Devastating and humiliating Allied military losses followed the Empire of Japan's attack on Pearl Harbor -- at Hong Kong, the Philippines, Wake Island, and Southeast Asia -- and a barrage of baseless reports in the press claiming complicity of the Japanese American community with the enemy nation served to raise doubts about the loyalty of Japanese Americans.
 In January 1942, after assessing the causes of the disaster at Pearl Harbor, Secretary of the Navy Frank Knox (1874-1944) exacerbated these concerns by claiming that a "fifth column" (internal supporters of an external attacker) was at work in Hawaii, thereby implicating Japanese Americans living there.
 A subsequent ad hoc commission headed by Supreme Court Justice Owen J. Roberts (1875-1955) ultimately laid blame on military incompetence.
 But it also inaccurately cited fifth-column activity in the islands, thus pointing a false finger of blame specifically at Japanese Americans.